 Homeowner or landlord?
 You could benefit from the new Green Homes Grant

-In just a few weeks’ time homeowners and landlords could benefit from the new Green Homes Grant and start to make savings on their energy bills.
+Homeowners and landlords can now benefit from the new Green Homes Grant and start to make savings on their energy bills - and now there's longer to do it with an extension to the deadline from March 2021 to March 2022 recently announced.
 For those who are unaware of the Grant, or who may want to find out more about it, here’s some information that might help.

 Who will benefit from the Green Homes Grant?

-From September 2020, homeowners and landlords in England can start to apply for vouchers up to the value of £5,000 from the £2bn Green Homes Grant – details of which have been recently announced by Chancellor Rishi Sunak.
+From September 2020, homeowners and landlords in England have been able to start applying for vouchers up to the value of £5,000 from the £2bn Green Homes Grant – details of which were announced by Chancellor Rishi Sunak.
 The vouchers can then be used to pay towards energy saving home improvements such as wall or loft insulation or for the installation of double glazing to replace single glazing.
 The good news too is that those in low income households can apply for vouchers of a much greater value - up to £10,000.

 What if the home improvement costs more than the vouchers provided?